You might be surprised to learn how amazing Jacksonville is when it comes to pizza.

-Tony D’s sits on Point Meadows Drive and is just a few minutes away from Fort Family Park.
+Tony D’s sits on Point Meadows Drive and is just a few minutes away from Fort Family Park near one of my go-to sushi restaurants.
 So, you can go to the park for a day, grab some pizza from Tony D’s, and have an overall great day.

 Tony D’s screams “New York!” right as you enter the door.
 The chairs are even adorned with Yankees logos, so if you’re a Red Sox fan, you might want to keep that quiet.